How to Improve a Mentoring Program (A Guide for Program Coordinators)

 Are you allowing your participant to organise themselves into their own mentoring matches?
 Has this worked?
 If the amount of matches made through this matching style hasn’t quite reached the number you expected, it might be time to consider taking this responsibility off your participants’ hands.

-Pro Tip: It also pays to review the mentoring matches that didn’t go as expected.
-Are there similarities among the matches that didn’t work out in the current program?
-If so, factor that into your plan for matching improvements.
-And as no mentoring program will get matches 100% right, make sure that you’re also reviewing the process for troubleshooting matches.
+Pro Tip: No mentoring program will get matches 100% right.
+Make sure that you’re also reviewing the process for troubleshooting matches.
 Are there ways you can identify issues earlier?
 Do participants know what to do if they’re having issues with their mentoring match?

-Step 4: Review the resources and support provided to participants
+Step 4: Review the Resources and Support You Provide

 Well-supported mentors and mentees mean you’ve got a cohort that’s well-equipped for success.
 So take a look at how you’re supporting your cohort as well as the resources and assets you’re using to do that.